-Steinway completed his third season as assistant coach for the Pioneers in 2015-16.
+Kyle Steinway is in his fifth season as an assistant coach at SHU.
 His responsibilities include coordinating team travel and recruiting visits, handling business operations, serving as staff liaison to the business office and equipment rooms, and assisting in scheduling of practices and competition.

 Steinway came to SHU after finishing his third season as the director of men's basketball operations at Hofstra University.